Bennett Koch: College career

 Koch played five seasons for the Northern Iowa Panthers, including a redshirt season in 2013–14.
 As a freshman, he played behind Seth Tuttle on the NCAA Round of 32 team.
 Koch broke into the starting lineup as a sophomore and averaged 7.6 points per game.
-In his final season with Norther Iowa, Koch averaged 12.7 points and 6.1 rebounds per game.
+In his final season with Northern Iowa, Koch averaged 12.7 points and 6.1 rebounds per game.